ap82-projects/poc-jp-validation/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 The purpose of this app is to demonstrate a few methods of doing the following

 - Deriving a Japanese address from the postal code
+  - One method uses a locally installed package while the other uses a third-party API
-- Validatinga Japanese phone number
+- Validating a Japanese phone number
+  - Two methods use locally installed packages while the third uses a regex
+- Validating a Japanese address
+  - Only one method using a third party API

 ## Getting Started